Running a VM group with autoscaling using Terraform

 vm-autoscale.auto.tfvars

-file, set the following user-defined parameters:folder_id
+file, set the following user-defined properties:folder_id

 : Folder ID.vm_user